 How would you deal with a child throwing a tantrum?

 Furthermore, phone interviews and video interviews are equally important.
 Never take / do an interview in pyjamas.
 Preparing and dressing well sets you for that role and you will feel and sound more professional.

 As mentioned previously, a nanny career is extremely competitive.
 A good way to set yourself apart from others is by enhancing your nanny knowledge and increasing your marketability by doing courses and earning qualifications.
-Check out our International Nanny Academy, where we have numerous courses such as Paediatric First Aid, or International Nanny Level 1 with valuable tips and information to upskill your nanny career.
+Check out our International Nanny Institute, where we have numerous courses such as Paediatric First Aid, or International Nanny Level 1 with valuable tips and information to upskill your nanny career.